danyeaw/presentations/showing-up-for-python-in-gnome/presentation.md

 ::: notes

 Meson is the standard build system used by GNOME projects, it is easy to use, powerful, and fast. meson-python implement the Python build system hooks, enabling Python build front-ends such as pip and build to build and install Python packages based on a Meson build definition.
-Since we are separating the steps any way when moving to pyproject.toml, we use meson-python to also build PyGObject.
+Since we are separating the steps any way when moving away from setup.py, we use meson-python to also build PyGObject.
 Other popular Python libraries like Numpy and Scipy have already moved to use meson-python, and pycairo (the python bindings for Cairo) will as well soon.
 It especially fills the niche of Python projects that need to compile other languages as well.

-Here is a portion of the pyproject.toml looks like for the build settings.
+Here is a portion of the pyproject.toml looks like for the build settings this is the file that replaces setup.py.
 The parts in brackets are the section for meson-python arguments and the build system, and in each section are the key value pairs for setup options, the build backend, and build dependencies.

 Nice so now we can build PyGObject like any other GNOME project.